taedryn/mesh-citadel/README.md

 If you have it running locally, you can run the `cli_client.py` script to get a local console that's a little bit like a MeshCore connection.

+The first user to log in is automatically granted sysop powers, so be sure you log in (probably with the CLI client) _before_ you put it on the air.
+If anything goes sideways, you can always delete the citadel.db file to start over.

 Always keep in mind, this is _super duper ALPHA quality software._
 That means it's riddled with bugs and problems and missing features, and it'll probably crash and eat your whole message database.
 So,